ralph-group/mucloud/docs/install_linux.md

 cd /path/to/mucloud
 ```

 Use the pip installer to install the required Python packages.
-Optionally, a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) can be used to separate the system packages from the packages.
+Optionally, a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) can be used to separate the system packages from MuCloud dependencies.
 Preface the `pip` commands with `sudo` if you are not using a virtual environment.

 ```bash
 sudo pip install -r requirements.txt